 If your question is not answered below, contact us and we'll be happy to assist you in any matter.

 Absolutely.
 In fact, custom standards are our specialty.
 We'd be happy to provide you with a quotation for your application.
 Request a quote online or call us 1.800.669.6799 to discuss your needs.

 What is your turnaround time for custom solutions?

-Our turnaround time is same-day shipping for stock items and 4-5 days for custom solutions.
+Our turnaround time is two-day shipping for stock items and 5-10 days for custom solutions.
 These numbers may vary depending upon the nature of the request.

 Can I order custom solutions online?